onzag/itemize/docs/advanced/text-specs.md

 It will also remove classes that it doesn't consider valid, as such you should prefix any class with the following prefixes

+ - `rich-text--` these are used for rich text styling, so it's better for them not to be used for other reasons.
  - `container-` (eg. container-background, container-special, container-text); not to be confused with the standard container, these are custom made whereas the standard container has nothing in it.
  - `custom-` (eg. custom-math, custom-whatever)